-The SNOMED CT International Edition is currently released twice a year on the 31st of January and the 31st of July.
+The SNOMED CT International Edition is currently released monthly on the last day of each month.
 The release files are made available to Members in advance of the formal release date and Affiliate Licensees gain access either through their National Member or via the SNOMED International Affiliate Licensing system.
 Many Members supplement the International Edition with releases of their national Extension.
 The Extensions may be released at the same time as the International Edition but in some cases are released on different dates and at different intervals.